Better Instruction-Following Through Minimum Bayes Risk: MBR Decoding: Additional Results

 \subsection{Sampling Baselines}

 We conduct additional baseline experiments with top-$p$ \citep{holtzman2020curiouscaseneuraltext} and top-$k$ \citep{fan2018hierarchicalneuralstorygeneration} sampling.
-We use these sampling methods to directly obtain a final output, and do not explore using replacing temperature sampling with these sampling strategies for generating the hypothesis set - we leave this to future work.
+We use these sampling methods to directly obtain a final output, and do not explore replacing standard temperature sampling with these sampling strategies for generating the hypothesis set - we leave this to future work.

 We find that top-$p$ and top-$k$ sampling improves over greedy decoding, and can achieve performance close to that of MBR decoding with ROUGE.
 The improvements are nonetheless much smaller than MBR decoding with Prometheus.
 Nonetheless, these results demonstrate that top-$p$ and top-$k$ sampling could be used to produce hypothesis sets containing higher quality candidates, which could in turn improve downstream MBR decoding performance.
-We believe this is an exciting avenue for future work.